pranshupatel/ColourBlock/README.md

 The **up key** rotates blocks in a clockwise manner.

-The **down key** speeds up the fall.
+The **down key** increases how quickly the blocks fall.

-You earn points for clearing lines.
+When a row is full of blocks it will be cleared, this earns points for the player.

 The **escape key (Esc)** pauses the game.